DARKSEC-OPS/python-ethsec/README.md

 -type f:This restricts the search to regular files only, excluding directories, symbolic links, etc.

+telnet <IP Address>: connects to a website
+- GET / file.html: gets a specific file on that page

+ftp <IP address>: access the file transfer server on a website.
+Make sure you change to type ASCII before getting

 -size 1033c: This specifies that the file size must be exactly 1033 bytes.
 The c suffix indicates bytes.

 ! -executable: This negates the -executable condition, meaning it finds files that are not executable.